 We look forward to working with you to achieve your goal of purchasing/building your new home or refinancing your existing mortgage loan!
 If you have any questions or concerns about the mortgage process, please call US at (866) 440-0391 or schedule a Free Consultation with one of our Mortgage Specialists at your convenience.

-Ulster Savings Bank is committed to making high quality banking and credit services available to all applicants consistently and in compliance with fair lending laws and within the confines of safe and sound banking practices.
-Ulster Savings Bank believes that its commitment to fair lending is a good business practice as well as a basic responsibility of the company.
+Ulster Savings Bank is committed to making high quality banking and credit services available to all applicants consistently and in compliance with fair lending and fair housing laws and within the confines of safe and sound banking practices.
+Ulster Savings Bank believes that its commitment to fair lending and fair housing is a good business practice as well as a basic responsibility of the company.
 The Bank's success at serving a wide range of consumer and business customers is essential to the economic welfare of the community in which it conducts business and to the continued growth and vitality of the company.